psychoinformatics-de/shacl-vue/docs/app-deployment.md

 make build
 ```

-The `install` and `build` steps are not explicitly necessary to execute separately, because they are also exectured via the `deploy` command, which in addition uses `rsync` to move the distribution files to the intended static file server:
+The `install` and `build` steps are not explicitly necessary to execute separately, because they are also executed via the `deploy` command, which in addition uses `rsync` to move the distribution files to the intended static file server:

 ```bash
 make deploy